MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 The other available model is GPT 4.
 As long as it's in preview, it doesn't consume AI Builder credits when used in Power Apps or Power Automate.
 As a preview model, its use is linked to the AI Builder preview toggle in environment settings.
 To get there, sign in to [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments) and select **Environment** > **Settings** > **Features**.

 When preview models are Off, GPT 4 can't be selected in the dropdown menu, and prompts previously created with GPT 4 are blocked.
 The exact version is subject to change.
-Depending on the region availability, it uses the GPT-4o version.
+Depending on the region availability, it uses the GPT-4o version or gpt-4-32k-0613 version.

 ### Choose a model